sooftware/kospeech/README.md

 ## Intro

-This is project for End-to-end Speech Recognition using LAS (Listen, Attend and Spell) models implemented in [PyTorch](http://pytorch.org).
+`End-to-end Speech Recognition` is project for E2E automatic speech recognition implemented in [PyTorch](http://pytorch.org).
-This repository has modularized and extensible components for las models, training and inference, checkpoints etc.
+`e2e` has modularized and extensible components for las models, training and inference, checkpoints etc.
 We appreciate any kind of [feedback or contribution](https://github.com/sooftware/End-to-end-Speech-Recognition/issues).

-We used [KsponSpeech](http://www.aihub.or.kr/aidata/105) corpus which containing **1000h** of Korean speech data.
+We used `KsponSpeech` corpus which containing **1000h** of Korean speech data.
 At present our model has recorded an **86.78% CRR**, and we are working for a higher recognition rate.
-Also our model has recorded **91.0% CRR** in [Kadi-zeroth dataset](https://github.com/goodatlas/zeroth).
+Also our model has recorded **91.0% CRR** in `Kadi-zeroth dataset`

 ###### ( **CRR** : Character Recognition Rate )